-In the 90's, I was at the Metropolitan Museum of Art when I accidentally stumbled upon charcoal drawings from the Impressionists.
-One in particular, I believe it was a Seurat, was a view down a dark unlit hall where the only light was from an opened doorway about halfway down the hall where a figure stood, I think it was a woman, lit by the strong light from the other room.
-Completely knocked me out.
+In the early 90's, I was walking the galleries of Metropolitan Museum of Art when I accidentally stumbled upon charcoal drawings from the Impressionists.
+One in particular, I believe it was a Seurat, was of a view down a dark unlit hall where the only light was from an opened doorway about halfway where a figure stood (I think it was a woman) lit by the strong light from the adjacent room.
+It completely knocked me out.

-I came home to my duplex that I shared with my friends who were married that lived on the bottom floor.
-She was a graphic artist and had this Michelangelo calendar of some of his drawings.
-I borrowed it and copied two drawings before I threw it away and declared, like all egotistical artists do, that I was ready.
+I came home to my duplex that I shared with my married couple friends.
+She was a graphic artist and had a Michelangelo calendar of some of his drawings.
+I borrowed it and immediately copied two drawings before I threw it away and declared, like all egotistical artists do, that I was ready!

 I was, but very much at the beginning of what remains today a lifelong medium, my main medium, that is charcoal.
 Painting would come later, but charcoal had captivated me, probably tethered to my enduring love of black and white photography.